Fraud Act 2006

-The Fraud Act 2006 (c 35) is an Act of the Parliament of the United Kingdom which affects England and Wales and Northern Ireland.
+The Fraud Act 2006 (c.
+35) is an act of the Parliament of the United Kingdom which affects England and Wales and Northern Ireland.
 It was given royal assent on 8 November 2006, and came into effect on 15 January 2007.

 Purpose

+The main purpose of the act was to create a general offence of fraud.

-The Act gives a statutory definition of the criminal offence of fraud, defining it in three classes - fraud by false representation, fraud by failing to disclose information, and fraud by abuse of position.
+The act gives a statutory definition of the criminal offence of fraud, defining it in three classes - fraud by false representation, fraud by failing to disclose information, and fraud by abuse of position.
 It provides that a person found guilty of fraud was liable to a fine or imprisonment for up to twelve months on summary conviction (six months in Northern Ireland), or a fine or imprisonment for up to ten years on conviction on indictment.
 This Act largely replaces the laws relating to obtaining property by deception, obtaining a pecuniary advantage and other offences that were created under the Theft Act 1978.
 These offences attracted much criticism for their complexity and difficulty in proving at court.
 Much of the Theft Act 1978 has been repealed, but the offence of making off without payment, defined under section 3 has not been affected.